Update Jan. 18:

 In response to the letter sent to Cal Poly administration by student groups outlining demanded actions, university spokesperson Matt Lazier emailed Mustang News a statement on behalf of the university:

 “Sexual misconduct is abhorrent and unwelcome in all of its forms on Cal Poly’s campus.

 Among the various investigative and support services we provide relative to sexual misconduct in our campus community, the university’s Title IX program (through of Office of Equal Opportunity) operates under the mandate of the California State University system.

 University administration stands firmly behind the campus’s Title IX program.
 Our highly trained Title IX professionals appropriately handle each report they receive and, whenever possible, investigate fully.

 Some complaints unfortunately are received with too little information or lack of jurisdiction, thus preventing a full investigation.
 In cases that do lead to full investigations, our Title IX staff follows CSU mandate to gather all relevant information and render decisions, in as timely a manner as possible, based upon the preponderance of evidence in each specific case.
 In all cases, due process for all involved parties is paramount.”

 Cal Poly students and community members marched in the University Union (UU) Plaza Tuesday as part of the #MeToo and Time’s Up movements.
 The protest rallied against rape culture and lack of justice for survivors at Cal Poly and in the United States.

-Demonstrators started at the UU Plaza, listening to several student speakers talk about their personal stories with sexual assault.
-They then marched towards the Robert E. Kennedy Library and then to Cal Poly’s Administration building.
+Demonstrators started at the UU Plaza, listening to several student speakers share their personal stories with sexual assault.
+The group marched towards the Robert E. Kennedy Library and then to Cal Poly’s Administration building.